ByLaws

 Section 1.
 Ratification

-These bylaws shall be approved by majority vote of the members present.
+These bylaws shall be approved by majority vote of the members present at any regular meeting of Kids Living Well

 Section 2.
 Review and Amendment